 What is this database about?

-This database provides the macromolecular models for 17 of the 28 different SARS-CoV and SARS-CoV-2 proteins, as well as structures of the most important human coronavirus interaction partners.
-The database contains hundreds of experimentally determined macromolecular structures - original files as well as newly processed and modelled structures.
+This database provides the macromolecular models of the SARS-CoV and SARS-CoV-2 proteins, as well as structures of the most important human coronavirus interaction partners.
+The database contains thousands of experimentally determined macromolecular structures - original files as well as newly processed and modelled structures.

-It is intended to serve as a public global resource for the macromolecular structures of SARS-CoV and SARS-CoV-2 coronaviruses.
-Researchers can make use of our findings to better understand the biology of the viral lifecycle and use specific structures for bioinformatics structures, as well as to develop drugs against COVID-19 as quickly as possible.
+Our database is a global and public resource for the macromolecular structures from beta-coronaviruses, particularly SARS-CoV and SARS-CoV-2.
+Researchers can use our findings to better understand the viruses and their structures to develop drugs against COVID-19.